dakotawinslow/Spark-LED-Workshop-Spring25/README.md

 Our array is composed of WS2812 LED modules (commonly referred to under the AdaFruit trademarked name NEOPIXELS), which use a clever messaging system to set every LED in the chain without requiring an individual wire for every LED.
 In fact, you can set the individual brightness for each color channel at each position - all with one wire!

 They are controlled by creating a packet of data that contains data for every pixel in one big stack.
 The entire stack is fed into the first pixel, which pops off the first RGB values, sets itself to them, and then passes the stack along to the next pixel.
-If the pixels are all lined up, we reliably send data to any arbitrary pixel by just passing it down the chain (and making sure the stgack started out the right size).
+If the pixels are all lined up, we reliably send data to any arbitrary pixel by just passing it down the chain (and making sure the stack started out the right size).

 Again, we use a library to help us with the communications protocol.
 Communications libraries make it possible to work with very complicated components by abstracting them into simple functions.